joshnuss/glue/README.md

 One technology that is designed for managing large amounts of shared state is the [Actor Model](https://en.wikipedia.org/wiki/Actor_model), known in Erlang as `GenServer`.

 By relying on Erlang for state management, it frees us from needing to write boilerplate Redux, hooks and/or GraphQL/REST wrappers and just write GenServer code.
-The React and Websocket code is generated for you.
+The React hooks and Websocket code is then generated for you.

-It also makes colloborative apps much faster to build.

 ## Counter Example